Why and what?

 Checking PhD theses

-The similarity check service (iThenticate) can be used by doctoral candidates or their supervisors to assess the work.
-Find out about the level of similarity with other publications and incorrect referencing before you send (parts of) the thesis to the Assessment Committee, a publisher or send in the thesis for deposit in the UM repository.
+Doctoral candidates or their supervisors can use the similarity check service (iThenticate) to assess the work.
+Find out about the level of similarity with other publications and incorrect referencing before you send (parts of) the thesis to the Assessment Committee or a publisher or deposit it in the UM repository.

 We kindly request you submit the whole thesis as one document (i.e. not per chapter) and only once to prevent unnecessary draws on the maximum number of submissions, as our contract provides a limited number of checks.